ganrad/aks-aspnet-sqldb-rest/README.md

 5. Deploy Traefik Kubernetes Ingress Controller.

-    An ingress controller acts as a reverse proxy and intercepts HTTP traffic destined to applications deployed on the AKS cluster.
-It's considered a best practice (security reasons) to direct all inbound HTTP traffic into the cluster thru an Ingress Controller.
+    An ingress controller acts as a load balancer cum reverse proxy and intercepts HTTP traffic destined to applications deployed on the AKS cluster.
+For production AKS deployments, it's usually a best practice (security reasons) to direct all inbound HTTP traffic into the cluster thru an Ingress Controller.
+The ingress controller provides a single point of entry into the AKS cluster and is responsible for directing all HTTP traffic to respective service endpoints exposed on the cluster.

     For this project, we will deploy [Traefik Ingress Controller](https://github.com/helm/charts/tree/master/stable/traefik).
-For AKS production deployments either [NGINX Ingress Controller](https://github.com/nginxinc/kubernetes-ingress) or [Azure Application Gateway Controller](https://azure.github.io/application-gateway-kubernetes-ingress/) is recommended.
+For AKS production deployments, either [NGINX Ingress Controller](https://github.com/nginxinc/kubernetes-ingress) or [Azure Application Gateway Controller](https://azure.github.io/application-gateway-kubernetes-ingress/) is recommended.
     ```bash
     # Deploy Traefik Ingress controller on AKS
     $ helm install stable/traefik --name ingress-traefik --namespace kube-system --set dashboard.enabled=true,dashboard.domain=db-traefik.akslab.com
     #
     # Retrieve the Public IP Address of Traefik load balancer service.
     $ kubectl get svc -n kube-system
-    # From the command output, record the IP address (External IP) for service 'ingress-traefik'.
+    # From the command output, record the Public IP address (External IP) for service 'ingress-traefik'.
 You will need the IP address in the next step.
     #
     ```
     Update the `/etc/hosts` file on the Linux VM (Bastion host).
 On Linux systems, this file is used to lookup and resolve host name IP addresses.
 Use *vi* or *nano* editor to add an hostname entry to this file.
 Refer to the snippet below.
     ```
     # This entry resolves hostnames to the Traefik load balancer IP.
 Substitute the correct value for 'Traefik
-    # External IP Address>, obtained in previous step.
+    # External IP Address>', obtained in previous step.
     <Traefik External IP Address> db-traefik.akslab.com claims-api-prod.akslab.com claims-api-stage.akslab.com
     ```